maddyhowell/pyMON/README.md

 ## Known Issues that are Under Development

-Width measurement of the power excess: if you have noisy data, `pyMON` might be fail to identify the position of the FWHM on the left side, and hence will not measure an accurate width.
-This does not affect the measurement of numax or its uncertainty (unless you are using the `nuSYD` model)

 Harvey-like function model: this currently doesn't work on low numax stars.
 Further tests are needed.